bptlab/scylla/README.md

 ## Usage
+Scylla has two main ways of operation, with a graphical user interface and via a command line interface.

 ### UI
-When starting Scylla without any additional parameters, the Scylla UI opens.
+When starting Scylla without any additional parameters, the Scylla GUI opens.
 ![grafik](https://github.com/bptlab/scylla/assets/28008098/c932693d-2324-42ab-9c7d-a50f32b0d823)

 The UI is structured as follows: